Thrips on Tradescantia: Silvery Streaks and Flower Damage

 - 1

-Confirm identification.
-Use a hand lens or phone macro camera to find the insects directly.
-Thrips are tiny (1mm) and slender, moving quickly when disturbed.
-Shake a suspect stem over a white paper — thrips will fall onto the paper and be visible as tiny elongated specks.
+Confirm identification using a hand lens or a phone macro camera to find the insects directly.
+Thrips are tiny, around one millimeter, and slender, moving quickly when disturbed.
+Shake a suspect stem over a sheet of white paper; thrips will fall onto the paper and appear as tiny elongated dark specks.

 - 2

 Isolate the plant immediately.
-Thrips can disperse to nearby plants, and Tradescantia flowers may attract them from other plants as well.
-Move to a separate room from other susceptible plants.
+Thrips can disperse to nearby plants, and Tradescantia flowers may attract them from other plants in the same room as well.
+Move the affected plant to a separate room from other susceptible plants during treatment.

 - 3

-Apply spinosad spray (a naturally derived insecticide from soil bacteria) to all surfaces of the plant.
-Spinosad is highly effective against thrips and has a good safety profile.
-Apply in the early morning or evening.
-Repeat every 7 days for 3 applications.
+Apply spinosad spray, a naturally derived insecticide from soil bacteria, to all surfaces of the plant.
+Spinosad is highly effective against thrips and has a good safety profile for indoor use.
+Apply in the early morning or evening and repeat every seven days for three applications.

 - 4

 Address soil pupae simultaneously.
-Apply a Steinernema feltiae nematode solution (beneficial nematodes that parasitize thrips pupae) as a soil drench, or use a spinosad soil drench.
-This is essential for breaking the life cycle — without soil treatment, adults continue to emerge.
+Apply a Steinernema feltiae nematode solution, beneficial nematodes that parasitize thrips pupae, as a soil drench, or use a spinosad soil drench instead.
+This step is essential for breaking the life cycle, since without soil treatment, adults will continue to emerge regardless of how thoroughly the foliage is treated.

 - 5

-Set blue sticky traps (thrips are attracted to blue more than yellow) near the plant to capture adults between spray applications and monitor population decline.
+Set blue sticky traps, since thrips are attracted to blue more strongly than yellow, near the plant to capture adults between spray applications and monitor how the population is trending over time.

 Prevention

-- Inspect new plants thoroughly before placing near existing Tradescantia — including inside flower buds, which are a common introduction site
+- Inspect new plants thoroughly before placing them near existing Tradescantia, including inside flower buds, which are a common introduction site

-- Remove spent flowers promptly — they attract new thrips while providing little value to the plant
+- Remove spent flowers promptly, since they attract new thrips while providing little value to the plant once past their bloom

-- Maintain good airflow around the plant — stagnant air allows thrips populations to build without dispersal-driven natural control
+- Maintain good airflow around the plant, since stagnant air allows thrips populations to build without dispersal-driven natural control

 Quick Summary